 Evil: Inside Human Cruelty and Violence by Roy F. Baumeister

-If you’re looking for a treatise on a variety of evils of action and inaction--greed, corruption, and self-satisfied ignorance among many--look elsewhere.
-Roy F. Baumeister defines evil as unwarranted violence.
-More to evil exists than violence, though murder, genocide, and other cruelties were and are widespread.
+If you’re looking for a treatise on a variety of evils of action and inaction--greed and self-satisfied ignorance among many--look elsewhere.
+Roy F. Baumeister too narrowly defines evil as unwarranted violence.
 Baumeister includes the gory specifics.

 Baumeister explores the mental states common among those committing horrible acts.
 Some individuals focus only on concrete, technical details while blocking moral considerations from their minds.
 Some figure "Just do it.
 Why ask why?"
-Others, he suggests, lack inner restraint, often because they live in cultures that teach the hydraulic theory--the idea that humans cannot or should not control themselves because "pressure" builds up inside them and exploding is the way to release the pressure.
+Others lack inner restraint, often because they live in cultures that teach the hydraulic theory--the idea that humans cannot or should not control themselves because "pressure" builds up inside them and exploding is the way to release the pressure.
 The hydraulic theory is nonsense.
 Calming oneself down, distracting oneself, and numerous other methods dissipate pressures.
-One can even live with anger and not resort to evil.
-Plenty of angry people never resort to unjustified violence.
-They put their anger into more productive pursuits.
+One can even live with anger and not resort to evils.
+Many angry individuals never resort to unjustified violence.
+They direct their anger toward more productive pursuits.